CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-2/Self-Paced Materials/1_Leading Organizational Change.md

 Or consider **Congress**.
 A Representative or Senator introduces legislation on the floor, and then it goes to Committee.
 Then, they must form a coalition in the committee to get it onto the floor for a vote.

 Our final example takes us into the worlds of fashion and social media that began with a flash event initiated by clothing store **Lord & Taylor**.
 The brand reached out to 50 “style influencers” and asked that they all post pictures in the same dress (styled however they wanted) within a certain window of time on the photo-sharing platform Instagram.
 This is an interesting example because Lord & Taylor knew that this would be a unique way to attract their customers – through the style influencers they trust and admire.
 Each influencer had the flexibility to style the garment and then saturate the market with the image.
-The dress sold out almost immediately\!
+The dress sold out almost immediately!
 While using brand and style bloggers or “Instagrammers” might not be a typical coalition, it’s actually a unique way to deliver your message to your client via a trusted source.
 Lord & Taylor recognized that the point of key players in your coalition was to build the bridge of trust when embarking on an uncertain or new task.

+---

 In your role, you might not be building world-changing coalitions or building fashionista coalitions, but the same principles used in those contexts apply to you.
 Say you’re looking to shift your digital services solicitations to be more outcome-focused (instead of requirements-focused).
 Think through the questions presented at the beginning of this section: